 (I propose we address the trapping question by reproducing the following paragraph from the 2018 Forest Management Plan.)

 Trapping poses a safety hazard to visitors and their pets and at this time is seen as incompatible with recreational and educational off-trail hiking by residents, school groups, researchers and hunters .
-Exceptions may be granted by the Steering Committee to address animals of concern/natural resource management concerns, and appropriate signage will notify visitors of the trap location and purpose.
+Exceptions may be granted by the Steering Committee to address animals of concern,natural resource management concerns or cultural use.Appropriate signage will notify visitors of the trap location and purpose.

 All collections shall occur within the following parameters: (I have been careful not to say things like “ACF land” because the whole point of this exercise is that the land belongs to the original peoples.
 Also I would prefer not to include 8 and 9 but they may make the agreement more acceptable to the committee.
 Cecilia do you think we need this?)